OPPO unveils affordable 5G-ready smartphone in India

-New Delhi: Expanding its A-series, Chinese smartphone maker OPPO on Tuesday unveiled a new smartphone -- A53s 5G -- for India market that comes in two storage variants and will be available from May 2.
+New Delhi, April 27 (IANS) Expanding its A-series, Chinese smartphone maker OPPO on Tuesday unveiled a new smartphone -- A53s 5G -- for India market that comes in two storage variants and will be available from May 2.

 The smartphone with 6GB RAM + 128GB storage and 8GB RAM + 128GB storage are priced at Rs 14,990 and Rs 16,990, respectively.
 It will be available in crystal blue and ink black colours at FlipKart and mainline retail outlets.